Corey Ballentine: Regular season

+Postseason

 Personal life

 Ballentine was born in Montego Bay, Jamaica and moved to the United States at six years of age.
 While at Shawnee Heights and Washburn, Ballentine ran track while playing football, setting Ichabod records for various indoor and outdoor sprinting events.

-In the early morning hours of April 28, 2019, the Sunday following the 2019 NFL Draft, Ballentine was injured in a shooting in Topeka while he was attending an off-campus party.
+In the early morning hours of April 28, 2019, the Sunday following the 2019 NFL draft, Ballentine was injured in a shooting in Topeka while he was attending an off-campus party.
 Ballentine's college roommate and defensive backfield teammate Dwane Simmons was killed in the shooting.